Customer Engagement Strategies for Banking Leaders

 Third-Party Data Breaches: The Hidden Risk Every Banking CIO Must Address The financial sector has never been more connected (or more exposed) Outsourced engagement = Outsized risk 100% Compliance = TrueDigi Author

 Ekta Singh Published on 12th January 2026 From outsourced recovery agents and external call centers to SMS, email, and WhatsApp platforms, most banks today rely on multiple third parties for digital debt collection, customer outreach, and recovery operations.
 It seems convenient and cost-efficient until a data leak, misuse, or a regulatory notice that lands at the bank’s doorstep.
 The uncomfortable truth?
 The breach doesn’t begin inside the bank.
-It happens outside, where control ends, with third-party vendors that lack strong data practices or themselves rely on other subcontractors to handle sensitive customer data.
+These data breaches happen outside, where control ends, with third-party vendors that lack strong data practices or themselves rely on other subcontractors to handle sensitive customer data.
 According to a recent SecurityScorecard survey, 41.8% of data breaches affecting leading fintech companies involved third-party vendors.
 Looking closer, technology products and services accounted for 63.9% of these third-party breaches, with file transfer software and cloud platforms being the most frequent points of compromise.
-In Europe, research shows that 96% of the largest banks experienced at least one third-party breach in the past year, and 97% reported fourth-party risks, breaches via their vendors’ vendors, highlighting that threats often come from deeply nested vendor ecosystems.
-In India, the Reserve Bank of India (RBI) has flagged over-reliance on third-party vendors as a “catastrophic” risk for banks, noting that failures or breaches at any vendor, or sub-vendor, can disrupt operations and compromise customer data.
+In Europe, research shows that 96% of the largest banks experienced at least one third-party breach in the past year, and 97% reported fourth-party risks, data breaches via their vendors’ vendors, highlighting that threats often come from deeply nested vendor ecosystems.
+In India, the Reserve Bank of India (RBI) has flagged over-reliance on third-party vendors as a “catastrophic” risk for banks, noting that failures or data breaches at any vendor, or sub-vendor, can disrupt operations and compromise customer data.
 This means that even if a bank itself is compliant, its security is only as strong as its weakest vendor.
 And that’s exactly where the CIO’s challenge begins: balancing operational efficiency with zero compromise on data security, uptime, and compliance, a challenge an AI-driven platform like TrueDigi is built to solve.
-Also Read – TrueDigi by Datacultr: Turning Low Efficiency into High Performance Why Third-Party Breaches are a Major Threat to Banks Banks handle vast amounts of sensitive customer data, names, addresses, dates of birth, mobile numbers, email IDs, account information, and more, making them attractive targets for cyberattacks.
+Also Read – TrueDigi by Datacultr: Turning Low Efficiency into High Performance Why Third-Party Data Breaches are a Major Threat to Banks Banks handle vast amounts of sensitive customer data, names, addresses, dates of birth, mobile numbers, email IDs, account information, and more, making them attractive targets for cyberattacks.
 Their growing reliance on third-party vendors for aspects of AI-powered customer engagement, marketing, and digital debt collection adds another layer of vulnerability, creating a security perimeter that is difficult to monitor and control.
 Many vendors lack: Encryption-at-rest and in-transit SOC 2 Type II or GDPR-grade controls Multi-zone disaster recovery True zero-PII architectures In-country data storage Encryption-at-rest and in-transit SOC 2 Type II or GDPR-grade controls Multi-zone disaster recovery True zero-PII architectures In-country data storage Attackers exploit this gap by infiltrating third-party systems connected to the bank’s infrastructure, using credentials or shared environments to gain indirect access to core banking systems.
 This exposure is a complete compliance failure and TrueDigi is purpose-built to remove these vulnerabilities.
 In 2023, Bank of America encountered one such major data breach, stemming from a third-party compromise.
-The breach exposed names, addresses, and Social Security numbers of approximately 6.5 million customers.
-What starts as a vendor compromise can quickly escalate, exposing vast amounts of customer data and triggering regulatory penalties, financial losses, and reputational damage.
-Why CIOs Must Rethink Vendor Trust For CIOs, third-party breaches are not just security issues; they are operational and strategic risks.
+The data breach exposed names, addresses, and Social Security numbers of approximately 6.5 million customers.
+What starts as a vendor compromise can quickly escalate, turning a single data breach into a crisis that triggers regulatory penalties, financial losses, and reputational damage.
+Why CIOs Must Rethink Vendor Trust For CIOs, third-party data breaches are not just security issues; they are operational and strategic risks.
 Collections and other banking functions rely on third-party systems, and even brief downtime or interruptions from a breach can stall transactions, delay repayments, and erode customer trust.
 Here’s what makes vendor trust a critical concern: Bank Holds Ultimate Accountability Regulatory bodies hold the institution responsible for any vendor failures.
 Expanded Attack Surface Every vendor with access to systems or customer data is a potential entry point for cyberattacks.
-High-Stakes Consequences Breaches trigger regulatory penalties, operational disruptions, and long-lasting reputational damage.
+High-Stakes Consequences Data breaches trigger regulatory penalties, operational disruptions, and long-lasting reputational damage.
 Continuous Monitoring Required Static assessments are insufficient; real-time monitoring and proactive risk management are essential.
 To address these challenges, CIOs must move from a mindset of assumed trust to a “trust but verify” approach, combining due diligence, clear contracts, continuous monitoring, and integrated third-party risk management.
 This is where platforms like TrueDigi come in.

 Collections 2026: The Five Shifts Reshaping Recovery